brson/the-end-of-unsafety/script.md

 ## RUST

 So Brendan was worried about this in 2009, and started talking with his peers about finding solutions.
-And it just so happened that Graydon Hoare had a pet project that was intented to solve some of these problems.
-Graydon had previously been involved in the doomed ECMAScript 4 effort, and before that had created the Monotone version conttrol system.
+And it just so happened that Graydon Hoare had a pet project that was intented to solve these problems.
+Graydon had previously been involved in the doomed ECMAScript 4 effort, and before that had created the Monotone version control system.
 And he was working on a programming language called "Rust".

 ## DORIG